nemonik/Intellect/README.md

 # Background

-Starting out, it was initially assumed the forementioned platform would be integrated with the best Open Source rules engine available for Python as there are countless implementation for Ruby, Java, and Perl, but surprisingly I found none fitting the project's needs.
+Starting out, it was initially assumed the aforementioned platform would be integrated with the best Open Source rules engine available for Python as there are countless implementation for Ruby, Java, and Perl, but surprisingly I found none fitting the project's needs.
 This led to